The 8 Best (& Free!) Google Ads Tutorials for Beginners Right Now

 8. Building a Brilliant Paid Search Account Structure

-When I started writing this post, I knew 1/5 of the information I now have on AdWords.
+When I started writing this post, I knew 1/5 of the information I now have on Google Ads.
 These guides work!
 So, get out there and do the dang thing!